Louisiana Bicycle Accident Attorneys

 - Motorists quickly turning or failing to look before changing lanes

-- A parked car opening a door before looking to see if the bike lane is occupied
+- A parked car opening a door without looking

 - Motorists refusing to give the right of way to cyclists